vhuynh100/vtuber-alerts-bot/README.md

 ```

 ## Commands:
 /subscribe: Subscribe a Discord channel to alerts for a streamer.
 Optionally, include a role to be mentioned on alert.
+Command must be called in the target Discord channel.
 ```
 /subscribe <streamer_channel_id> <(optional) mention>
 ```

 /unsubscribe: Remove a YT channel from a Discord channel's notification list.
+Command must be called in the target Discord channel.
 ```
 /unsubscribe <streamer_channel_id>
 ```